 You won’t regret coming to Zagreb any time in December.
-The city’s streets and squares are alive with music, Christmas fairs and plenty of warm food and drinks.
+The city’s streets and squares are alive with music, Christmas market stalls and plenty of warm food and drinks.

 It seems that now we have the best of both worlds: long family bonding, delicious food and open-air festivities.

-If you want to know what our Christmas really looks like, scroll through my Ultimate A-Z guide to Croatian Christmas!
+If you want to know what Croatia Christmas really looks like, scroll through my Ultimate A-Z guide to Croatian Christmas!

 A for Advent